 The Sustainability Action Team comprising of representatives from each of our sites in Pakistan is responsible for maintaining data for reporting.
 We have developed an online reporting system to capture and consolidate sustainability-related data from all business units and subsidiaries at each monthly close.

-All material topics, which are of interest to different stakeholders and which reflect significant impacts of our activities on economy, environment, and society are included in this report.
+All material topics, which are of interest to different stakeholders, and which reflect significant impacts of our activities on economy, environment, and society are included in this report.

 There are no changes that can significantly affect the comparability of data from period to period.
-Previous years' figures have been regrouped/ rearranged wherever found necessary to conform to this year's classification.
+Previous years' figures may have been regrouped/rearranged wherever found necessary to conform to this year's classification.

-To ensure accuracy and transparency in reporting, we have engaged our Internal Auditors to have our corporate responsibility reports reviewed.
+To ensure accuracy and transparency in reporting, we have engaged our Internal Auditors to have our corporate responsibility reports reviewed, however this remains a pending action.